 Pfc.
 William L. Peavler was born on June 14, 1917,

-to William J. Peavler and Omie Camden-Peavler in
+in a log cabin, to William J. Peavler and Omie

-had three sisters and six brothers.
-When he
+sisters and three brothers.
+When he was a child,

 At some point, he joined the Kentucky National Guard in Harrodsburg.
-In September 1940, the tank company was re-designated D Company, 192nd Tank Battalion.
-On November 25th the company was sent to Fort Knox, Kentucky, where it was joined by three other National Guard Tank Companies to form the battalion.
+In September 1940, the tank company was federalized and designated D Company, 192nd Tank Battalion.
+On November 28th the company was sent to Fort Knox, Kentucky, where it was joined by three other National Guard Tank Companies to form the battalion.